mhemeryck/mhemeryck.github.io/_posts/2021-06-02-components_relays.md

   - tech
 ---

-The [architecture post] laid out the rationale and principles behind a wired home automation setup.
 In this post, we shall take a first dive into one of the fundamental components in an end-to-end way: controlling a relay.

 ## A mandatory word of caution (!)